MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: System Design

 The goal of this phase is to automatically synthesize and implant adversarial instructions using artifacts collected during Reconnaissance.
 Unlike prior work that optimizes attack instructions locally---by selecting a specific HTML field and generating content for that location alone~\cite{xu2025advagent}---\muzzle takes a contextual approach that leverages the agent's execution telemetry to craft more effective attacks.
 Specifically, the detailed traces collected during Reconnaissance provide rich context about the agent's reasoning, state, and task execution, which can be exploited to generate malicious instructions that hijack the agent.
 To generate adversarial payloads, \muzzle augments PAIR~\cite{chao2025jailbreaking}, a local jailbreak attack method, by incorporating contextual information from the agent's execution traces and iteratively refining the payload using feedback from a LLM.
 While PAIR bypasses LLM safety alignment effectively, it lacks knowledge of the agent's execution context and produces generic jailbreaks that often fail at prompt injection. \muzzle instead grounds payload generation in the agent's actual execution traces---its task state, reasoning, and observations---ensuring injected instructions are contextually integrated, making them effective at hijacking agent behavior.

 For a selected adversarial objective, the highest-ranked candidate vessel

 identified in ~\Cref{sec:recon} is selected.
 The vessel description $d$ and the exploitation strategy $m$ are combined into a concrete attack plan by the \textit{Dispatcher}, which is executed by a deployed red-team web agent simulating a realistic adversary interacting with the site.
 At this stage, the vessel is populated with a placeholder string (denoted \placeholder) in the web environment to establish the injection surface without committing to a specific payload.
 This step is required so that the \textit{Explorer} can run the agent on the modified web environment with the inserted placeholder to obtain the contextual information needed to generate the malicious payload.
+While this step could in principle be scripted via application-specific APIs or UI automation, doing so would require manually defining bespoke behavior for each target, undermining \muzzle's automation and web-app agnostic design.
 Examples of such dispatched tasks are shown in~\Cref{list:dispatcher_out} in the Appendix.

 To reason about how the injected content will be spatially incorporated into the target agent’s reasoning context, the \textit{Explorer} re-executes the benign user task in the presence of the placeholder.
 During this run, the \textit{Explorer} collects the full interaction transcript, with particular focus on where the placeholder appears within the LLM’s effective context window.
 We denote by $T^*$ the transcript obtained after the placeholder is inserted.
 This step is critical, as prompt injection success depends not only on the payload content but also on its relative position and surrounding context within the model input.
 The collected transcript is truncated to the first step in which the placeholder becomes visible to the LLM, yielding a concrete context snapshot in which candidate payloads can later be evaluated.
 A concrete example of the placement of \placeholder in the target agent's LLM context is shown in~\Cref{list:llm_context} in the Appendix.